roncapat/Ford-Fiesta-MK5-MS-CAN-bus/README.md

 </tbody>
 </table>

-### Doors status
+### Doors status / Lock / Reverse gear
 Doors status is signalled setting or clearing bits in the 1st byte of this message.
+Full lock of the doors is signalled by the 6th byte.
+Morover, this packet hold the status of the reverse gear in the 4th byte.

 <table>
 <thead>